 Carmella Karijo Rother engages uncomplicated materials, tools and processes which resonate with her reflective manner of working, seen in the clean lines and pure forms of her pieces.
 The natural colours of the materials complement this direction towards clarity and simplicity, referencing the origins of the materials.

 Carmella’s home and studio are nestled in Gatineau Park, Quebec among century-old pines hung with pails for maple sap in the spring and flaming with colour in the fall.
 Her love of nature – the beauty, wonder and tranquility she finds there – is woven throughout her life.

-Carmella has a Bachelor of Science in Biology from the University of Saskatchewan and a Master in Environmental Studies from York University.
-Her first career was in the field of nature interpretation and education, working at Ontario Parks and the Canadian Museum of Nature before she became an artist full-time.
+She has a Bachelor of Science degree in Biology from the University of Saskatchewan and a Masters degree in Environmental Studies from York University.
+Her first career was in the field of nature interpretation and education, working at Ontario Parks and the Canadian Museum of Nature before she became a full-time artist.